BlackCraze/GameResourceBot/SETUP-long.md

 	2. Next to "Token" is a link that reads, "Click to reveal".
 Click it.
 It will reveal something.
 	3. Now your token is revealed.
 This long string of random characters is your GRB's GPS address on Discord.
 	4. Highlight all the characters in the token and copy it.
+###### (This line does not exist.
+You are not reading this.
+Please move on.)
 3. Tab #2
-	1. Scroll down to the section "Config Variables".
+	1. Scroll down to the section "Config Vars".
 	2. GRB will configure itself using these variables when it wakes up.
 Variables marked §§ can be changed on Discord later.
+(BUT not without consequences, which [this footnote](#footnote-for-step-3) discusses.)
+		- CHANNEL - Enter the name of your GRB's channel on your Discord server, WITHOUT THE #
+		- §§ DELETE_PICTURE_MESSAGE - If you change this to "on", GRB will delete a screenshot from the CHANNEL after it processes it.
+Otherwise, the screenshots stay put.
 		- GRB_DISCORD_TOKEN - Paste your token into the box provided.
-		- CHANNEL - Enter the name of your GRB's channel on your Discord server, WITHOUT THE #
 		- §§ LANGUAGE - This will be your GRB's default language.
 			1. If some members of your guild have a primary language different from other members of your guild, select the language most of them use.
 			2. The others can ~~deal with it~~ ~~learn everyone else's language~~ change their own language settings later.